[Skip to Content]

 A+ A-

-The Academic Upgrading program can support you in learning important concepts and developing skills and attitudes that build confidence and a solid foundation for your future academic career or chosen pathway.
-Individualized programs and instruction are the keys to success!
+The Academic Upgrading program helps you learn key concepts and develop skills and attitudes that build confidence and a strong foundation for your future academic or career pathway.
+Success starts with individualized programs and instruction!

 Please contact us at 905-561-2190 ext.
 4757 or [email protected] for details.